Tuthino/so2-proj2/README.md

 - Client is able to see it's messages with different clients
 - Client is able to send a message to other client
 - Client needs to receive new messsages
+- No client authentication is required, just username